In this guide you will find:

 Water Pump Replacement Cost

 The cost for replacing a water pump can be anything from $280 to $700 depending on the brand and model of your car, and this cost usually includes both the parts required for a new water pump installation, as well as labor.
-Average labor costs are $200 and estimate parts costs are $250.
+The average labor costs are $200 and estimate parts costs are $250.